 - On Google Maps

-It’s getting more common to get on our mobile devices and open our maps whenever we want to find a local service provider for our needs.
-That isn’t any different for Law Firm’s, as users can search for a local attorney on maps, check the reviews, go over pictures they’ve added, and get on the phone or visit the Law Firm’s website.
+It’s becoming more common to get on our mobile devices and open our maps whenever we want to find a local service provider for our needs.
+This isn’t any different for law firms, as users can search for a local attorney on maps, check the reviews, go over pictures they’ve added, and get on the phone or visit the law firm’s website.
 Running a local ad will help you dominate those searches and match with any prospective clients within your radius.

 - The Google Search Network

-We consider all options equally important, but we hold this in slightly higher esteem.
+We consider all options equally important, but we hold this one in slightly higher esteem.
 Why?
-It allows you to place your Law Firm’s ad on the local pack.
-That’s particularly important if you combine it with an extended Google Ads strategy.
-For example, if a searcher looks for “personal injury attorney near me” or “abogado de accidentes cerca de mi,” and you run a combination of Google Ads, Local campaigns, and LSAs, your ad might end up showing three times on the SERPs, over the organic results, improving your chances drastically to get a conversion that could lead to a new client.
+It allows you to place your law firm’s ad on the local pack.
+This is particularly important if you combine it with an extended Google Ads strategy.
+For example, if a searcher looks for “personal injury attorney near me” or “abogado de accidentes cerca de mi,” and you run a combination of Google Ads, local campaigns, and LSAs, your ad might end up showing three times on the SERPs, over the organic results, improving your chances drastically to get a conversion that could lead to a new client.
 According to Neil Patel’s research, those placements account for about 40% of the total clicks, making it evident that you maximize your opportunities to succeed and optimize your ROI.

-Another option is to show your local ads on the video-sharing network, on relevant content, and whenever it’s more probable to engage local prospective clients.
-That could be, for example, an informative video on a similar case from a viewer that is within your radius.
+Another option is to show your local ads on the video-sharing network with relevant content, and whenever it’s more probable to engage local prospective clients.
+This could be an informative video about a similar case for a viewer that is within your radius.
 Let’s put it in perspective.
 From a local IP, a YouTube user views content regarding the Texas blackout and its consequences on the community, and you are running local campaigns seeking to represent clients that have been injured due to the loss of electricity.
-Your Law Firm’s ad is very likely to show to that user, increasing your chances to get the attention of a prospect in the research phase and potentially turning to a valid case.
+Your law firm’s ad is very likely to show to that user, increasing your chances of getting the attention of a prospect in the research phase and potentially turning it into a valid case.

 - The Google Display Network